Velatryx/holbertonschool-cyber_security/Active_directory/0x04-AD_BloudHound/Writeups/5-task.md

 ```

+## NOTE: While -nthash was functional in this lab context, utilizing the -aesKey (AES256-CTS-HMAC-SHA1-96, Etype 0x12) is the preferred engineering standard to match natural Windows 10/11/Server 2022+ Kerberos tendencies and evade basic crypto-anomaly detection.

 Explanation:

 * `impacket-lookupsid`: Launches a Security Identifier lookup routine to systematically brute force and map organizational database structural identifiers.